 Registered Nurse Med Surg Jobs in USA with Visa Sponsorship

 Registered nurses specializing in medical-surgical units are among the most sought-after healthcare professionals for visa sponsorship.
-Hospitals nationwide sponsor H-1B and EB-3 visas for qualified RNs, with many facilities offering expedited processing and relocation assistance to fill critical staffing shortages.
+Hospitals nationwide sponsor H-1B visa and EB-3 visas for qualified RNs, with many facilities offering expedited processing and relocation assistance to fill critical staffing shortages.
 For detailed occupation requirements, see the O*NET profile.

 See All Registered Nurse Med Surg JobsOverview